 See the Meets page for a list of meets this year, along with reports from recent meets.

 Membership is open to adults over the age of 18 and to young people aged 14-17 if accompanied by their parent/guardian or by a responsible adult nominated by their parent or guardian.
-Potential members are welcome to come along to up to two taster weekends before committing to annual membership.
+Potential members are welcome to come along to a taster weekend before committing to paying the membership fee.
 See the Join page for more information.

 Name and history